uvjar/EE4C16-self-driving-lab/README.md

 and watch.

-4. when you want to stop the simulation or get stuck, close the simulator window.
+4. to stop the simulation: close the simulator window.
 Check in the prompt window that the outout file `car_positions.npz` has been saved.
 Type `ctrl-c`.
 It may take a while before `ctrl-c` has an effect.

 Check that the output file is in your directory and uplaod `car_positions.npz` to your cluster and add it to your git for